ASSESSMENT: Create A short Movie

 Idiom

-The language peculiar to a group of people
+The language peculiar to a group of

 She sings at the top of her lungs